CollaboratingPlatypus/PetaPoco/contributing.md

 There are a number of ways you can contribute to the PetaPoco project:

 * Identifying issues - report them
-* Identifying defects - Report as an issue, then PR (to develop) a failing unit test(s).
+* Identifying defects - Report as an issue, then PR (to development) a failing unit test(s).
-* Fixing defects - Report as an issue, then PR (to develop) a fix and supporting unit test(s).
+* Fixing defects - Report as an issue, then PR (to development) a fix and supporting unit test(s).
-* Implementing features - Report as an issue, wait for the community to agree, then PR (to develop) the feature and supporting unit test(s).
+* Implementing features - Report as an issue, wait for the community to agree, then PR (to development) the feature and supporting unit test(s).
 If you don't get the go-ahead for a feature, please don't be offended if you're PR is not pulled.

 [Framework Design Guidelines]:https://msdn.microsoft.com/en-us/library/ms229042.aspx
 [XML Documentation Comments (C# Programming Guide)]:https://msdn.microsoft.com/en-us/library/b2s063f7.aspx